Design & Technology

 The department consists of modern Food Preparation and Nutrition rooms, four well equipped multi-media workshops, and two Textiles rooms.
 We encourage pupils to make use of all facilities on offer, including the laser cutter and 3D printer.

-Pupils spend two hours per week studying Design and Technology, focusing on the key skills of investigation, designing, making and evaluating.
+At Key Stage 3, students are taught in four one-hour lessons per fortnight in Design and Technology, focusing on the key skills of investigation, designing, making and evaluating.

 Pupils will have the opportunity to specialise further at KS4.

 To find the programme of study for D&T, please click here.

 Here are some examples of work from our KS3 students:

 Pupils will study an exciting and diverse range of disciplines covering all areas of Design and Technology, including investigations into design styles, modern and contemporary designers and issues influencing designers today.

 Pupils will learn how systems work to enhance people’s lives, gain a greater appreciation of the different cultural effects that are present in a multi-cultural environment, in addition to developing a greater understanding of how materials, processes, systems and products have evolved as technology has developed.